 Chicago divorce lawyer David Wolkowitz practices in Illinois family law and offers legal services involving:

-In Illinois, the legal term for a divorce is a or an Illinois dissolution of marriage, involves various other aspects of family law.
+In Illinois, the legal term for a divorce is a dissolution of marriage.
+It involves various other aspects of family law.
 Those may include maintenance (alimony), child support, child custody, visitation, and division of property.

 Divorce mediation is the out-of-court process whereby I, as an impartial third-party, help parties develop solutions.
 My goals in mediation are to help parties reach agreement, and to avoid the acrimony and immense legal bills that may accompany intense litigation.
 Unlike many mediators, I am an attorney – so I have been trained to create legal documents and to analyze the law impacting parties in mediation.
 And, unlike most Illinois family law attorneys, I have many years of work experience outside of being an attorney; I leverage this experience for the benefit of parties in mediation by thinking out of the box and developing creative solutions in tandem with the parties.

 An uncontested divorce in Chicago and Illinois is one where the spouses agree on every aspect of a divorce, including child custody, the division of property, and spousal maintenance (alimony).
 The Wolkowitz Law Office offers flat-fee uncontested divorce services, and provides guidance to clients that are interested in getting divorced quickly with minimal animosity.
 If you are interested in an affordable divorce, your best bet mike be an uncontested divorce.